SvenBunge/hs_kostalInverterModbusTCP/README.md

 # Kostal-Wechselrichter ModbusTCP (14180)
-Gira Homeserver 4 Logikmodule to poll power values from Kostal solar energy inverter via Modbus TCP.
+Gira Homeserver 4 Logikmodule to poll power values from the 3rd Generation of Kostal solar energy inverter via Modbus TCP.
-Compatible with Kostal Plenticore Plus and PIKO IQ (Firmware 1.45 or later)
+Compatible with Kostal Plenticore Plus, PIKO IQ and PIKO CI.
+Not compatible with PIKO MP, PIKO MP Plus or PIKO 12-20!

+**Important: Please update your inverter firmware before you use this plugin!**

 ## Developer Notes